 Address: Unit 2, Brunswick Centre, Bloomsbury

 A list of top restaurants near Russel Square would be incomplete without this gem of authentic Italian cuisine.
-Isolabella is just a ten minute walk from the British Museum, and offers an extensive menu of Mediterranean dishes in an intimate setting.
+Isolabella is just a 10-minute walk from the British Museum and offers an extensive menu of Mediterranean dishes in an intimate setting.
 To be honest, the menu is a bit overwhelming in terms of options, but we’ll highlight a few.

 The Bresaola Rucula e Parmigiano consists of cured beef sliced thinly, drizzled with parmesan, and is the perfect choice for a starter.
-The Suprema Di Pollo Crema e Funghi is a chicken filet covered in cream and mushroom sauce that pair beautifully with the wide selection of white wines available (try the Verdicchio Classico 😉.)
+The Suprema Di Pollo Crema e Funghi is a chicken filet covered in cream and mushroom sauce that pairs beautifully with the wide selection of white wines available (try the Verdicchio Classico).